tomecho/urban-barnacle/README.md

 1. truncate_pdf.py - cuts out any excess in each page of the pdf, producing a minimal pdf
 2. img_pdf_ocr.py - visualizes the truncated pdf and inserts findings into db
 3. minimize_pdf.py - reads db and builds a pdf of just the relevant findings
+4. normalize_source_location.py - translates the source locations from the broken down names into a universal style name with absolute page numbers
-4. verify_current.py - reads db and verifies the entry is still current from the online list
+5. verify_current.py - reads db and verifies the entry is still current from the online list

 ## Running instructions
 1. build docker image